parmentelat/nbhosting/fedora/installation.md

 * Worth being mentioned as well in this area are the various dockerfiles, that I assume are stored in the `nbhosting` git repo under `docker-images`, but well, technically this is important data as it describes the contents of each course image.

+****

-# Configs
+# fedora configs

 Notes

 * `/etc/sysconfig/docker` is the place where we define `/nbhosting/dockers` as being `docker`'s workspace
 * we want to use a static `iptables` config, and ***not firewalld*** that will just screw it all up for us
 * likewise, we need to turn off SElinux
-* the default `/etc/sudoers` does not require a tty to use `sudo`; we need this to be the case, be aware that mentioning `Defaults    requiretty` in that file will break `nbhosting`.
+* it is required that `sudo` allows non-tty apps to issue calls to `sudo`; by default on fedaora, it is the case, but it turns out our local IT has a policy in place that requires a terminal (see `requiretty` as a sudo configuration clause).
+To address this, `install.sh` will install

 ## ssh
 After raw install of fedora, do the usual: